 Joe Fleming provides an athlete's guide to understanding fractures.

-The deafening crack of a bone breaking is painful enough, much less the treatment and recovery period that follows.
+The loud crack of a bone-breaking is painful enough, much less the treatment and recovery period that follows.
 A fracture can side-line your athletic ambitions in an instant and keep you off the field for weeks to months at a time.
 Do not miss this quick guide to understanding fractures and the steps you can take to guard yourself against them.

 Types of Fractures

 A hard blow to an extremity or even actions like hyperextending your leg while playing a contact sport can result in many different types of leg fractures, including: